tomioueda/mooc/README.md

-# coursera
+# mooc
-Code snippets done for Coursera
+Code snippets, homework, and assignments for my work in Coursera, UC Berkeley Extension, and more